Commission on Population and Development (Philippines): Adolescent Health and Development (AHD)

-As the government agency tasked to manage the Philippines's AHD program, POPCOM's overall goal is to contribute to the prevention of early and repeated pregnancies among Filipino youth.
+As the government agency tasked to manage the Philippines's AHD program, CPD's overall goal is to contribute to the prevention of early and repeated pregnancies among Filipino youth.

-POPCOM works closely with other stakeholders in linking demand generation and service delivery for Filipino adolescents.
+CPD works closely with other stakeholders in linking demand generation and service delivery for Filipino adolescents.
 With concerted efforts, necessary services and information crucial to the development of the total well-being of young people will be made available wherever they are: at homes, schools, churches and in their communities.